civio/medicamentalia/_articles/contraceptives/data.en.md

 <!--  graphic container  -->
 <div class="scroll-graphic">
   <div class="graph-container">
-    <p>Uso de <strong id="map-contraceptives-use-method"></strong> entre mujeres que usan algún método anticonceptivo</p>
+    <p>Use of <strong id="map-contraceptives-use-method"></strong> among women who use birth control</p>
     <div id="map-contraceptives-use" class="map-graph"></div>
   </div>
 </div>
 <!--  step/text container  -->
 <div class="scroll-text">
   <div class="step" data-step="1">
-    <p><strong>Female sterilization</strong> is the most common contraceptive method in India (67%); it is also common in many Central American countries such as the Dominican Republic (59%), Puerto Rico, El Salvador and Mexico.</p>
+    <p><strong>Female sterilisation</strong> is the most common contraceptive method in India (67%); it is also common in Mexico and in many Central American countries such as the Dominican Republic (59%), Puerto Rico and El Salvador.</p>
   </div>
   <div class="step" data-step="2">
-    <p><strong>Male sterilization</strong> is a lot less common and does not reach such high percentages.
-For example: it's the method of choice for 30% of couples in Canada.
-In the United Kingdom this percentatge is 25%.</p>
+    <p><strong>Male sterilisation</strong> is a lot less common.
+It's used by 30% of couples in Canada and 25% of couples in the United Kingdom.</p>
   </div>
   <div class="step" data-step="3">
-    <p markdown="1">The <strong>IUD</strong> stands out in Asian countries, above all North Korea: is the method used by 95% of women on birth control.</p>
+    <p markdown="1">The <strong>IUD</strong> dominates in Asian countries.
+Some 95% of women in North Korea on birth control use it.</p>
   </div>
   <div class="step" data-step="4">
-    <p markdown="1">In China, where 48% use the **IUD**, during the time when the one-child policy was in force, the government forced women to use it after their first birth.
-Now, it [is being offered](https://www.nytimes.com/2017/01/07/world/asia/after-one-child-policy-outrage-at-chinas-offer-to-remove-iuds. html) to withdraw them for free.
+    <p markdown="1">In China, 48% of women on birth control today use the **IUD**.
+At the time of the one-child policy, the government forced women to use the IUDs after a first birth.
+Now, the government [is offering] (https://www.nytimes.com/2017/01/07/world/asia/after-one-child-policy-outrage-at-chinas-offer-to-remove-iuds.html) to remove the IUDs for free.
 In other countries, its use is almost negligible.
 Some doctors refuse to insert it due to [false beliefs about its safety](https://www.washingtonpost.com/national/health-science/why-do-some-doctors-refuse-to-give-women-iuds/2017/10/12/ee1e881e-a3c9-11e7-b14f-f41773cd5a14_story.html?utm_term=.6e3da2fb3930) in women who have not had children.</p>
   </div>
   <div class="step" data-step="5">
     <p>The <strong>pill</strong> is the leader in other places, such as North Africa and much of Western Europe, but not Spain.</p>
   </div>
   <div class="step" data-step="6">
-    <p>The <strong>male condom</strong> is one of the most common in countries as different as Botswana (79%) and Greece (49%), and in other countries for unmarried women who do not have access to other more established methods.
+    <p>The <strong>male condom</strong> is one of the most common methods in countries as different as Botswana (79%) and Greece (49%), and in other countries where  unmarried women do not have access to longer-lasting methods.
 It is the leading contraceptive method in Spain (38%).</p>
   </div>
   <div class="step" data-step="7">
-    <p>The <strong>injectable</strong> hormone method, also hormonal based, is the favorite in Africa.
-For many women it is the perfect solution if they decide to use contraceptives without their husbands finding out, since many husbands would be against it.
-It is undetectable, easy to administer -a quick shot every one, three or five months- and leaves no trace.</p>
+    <p>The <strong>injectable hormone method</strong> is popular in Africa.
+For many women it is the perfect solution if they decide to use contraceptives without their husband's knowledge.
+Many men would be against it.
+But injections are easy to administer: a quick shot every one, three or five months and leave no trace.</p>
   </div>
   <div class="step" data-step="8">
     <p><strong>Traditional methods</strong> range from tracking the menstrual cycle to local practices tied to religion or magic.
 These methods, which are unreliable at best, are the leading method in the Balkans.</p>
   </div>
   <div class="step" data-step="9">
-    <p>In Albania, for example, the withdrawal is the main form of birth control for 58% of women.</p>
+    <p>In Albania, for example, the pull-out method is the main form of birth control for 58% of women.</p>
   </div>
   <div class="step" data-step="10"></div>
 </div>